 Each of the first three intents are associated with a specific tag.
-The fourth intent, absolute colorimetry, is obtained by modifying the relative colorimetric intent tag based on the values which are in the mediaWhitePointTag.
-It is permissible to reference the same tag for all of these intents and to use the relative colorimetric intent tag when absolute colorimetry is specified.
-This decision is left to the profile builder.
+The fourth intent, ICC-absolute colorimetry, is obtained by modifying the media-relative colorimetric intent tag based on the values which are in the mediaWhitePointTag.
+It is permissible to reference the same tag for all of these intents and to use the media-relative colorimetric intent tag when ICC-absolute colorimetry is specified.

 In essence, each of these tags provides the parameter data for an algorithm that includes a 3x3 matrix, a set of non-interdependent per-channel tone reproduction curves, a multidimensional lookup table and a set of non-interdependent per-channel linearization curves.
-The algorithmic details of this model and the intent of each tag is given later in clauses 6.5.6: "lut16Type" or

-6.5.7: "lut8Type" that specify the general lookup table tag element structures.
+The algorithmic details of this model and the intent of each tag is given later in 6.5.7 or 6.5.8 that specify the general lookup table tag element structures.